-With the basis provided by the Buddhist theory of mind, now we have to think of technologies modeling memories.
+With the basis provided by the Buddhist theory of mind now we have to think of technologies modeling memories.
 As Buddhism defines memory as result of processing, the technologies that can be used to model the processing can also be used to model memories.
 Since the functional programming has the ability to model processes and the theory of finite automaton has ability to simulate computing models, we can consider these as the technologies to model the intended new memory.
-Therefore, let us identify the use of these technologies.